 Please contact Dr. Burns-Ardolino with questions or concerns.

 Please contact the appropriate coordinator from the list below for more information.
-You will also need to complete the Internship Agreement Procedure.
+You will need to submit an internship agreement form.
+Consult the Internship Agreement Procedure for helpful information.
 When completing your internship agreement form, please be sure to choose the appropriate coordinator for your home campus from the Internship Coordinator drop-down menu.

 Muskegon - Professor Jennifer Jameslyn

 Holland and Holland Accelerated Leadership Cohort - Professor Anne Marie Fauvel

 Accelerated Leadership Cohort - Grand Rapids Cohort - Dr. Judy Whipps